The Good Shepherd (film): Critical response

 In his review for The New York Observer, Andrew Sarris wrote, "Still, no previous American film has ventured into this still largely unknown territory with such authority and emotional detachment.
 For this reason alone, The Good Shepherd is must-see viewing."

-USA Today gave the film three stars out of four, and wrote, "What makes the story work so powerfully is his focus on a multidimensional individual—Wilson—thereby creating a stirring personal tale about the inner workings of the clandestine government agency."
+USA Today gave the film three stars out of four and wrote, "What makes the story work so powerfully is his focus on a multidimensional individual—Wilson—thereby creating a stirring personal tale about the inner workings of the clandestine government agency."

-Entertainment Weekly gave the film a "B" rating, and Lisa Schwarzbaum praised De Niro's direction and Damon's performance, noting the latter's maturation as an actor.
+Entertainment Weekly gave the film a "B" rating, and Lisa Schwarzbaum praised De Niro's direction and Damon's performance by noting the latter's maturation as an actor.

 Newsweek magazine's David Ansen wrote, "For the film's mesmerizing first 50 minutes I thought De Niro might pull off the Godfather of spy movies ...
 Still, even if the movie's vast reach exceeds its grasp, it's a spellbinding history lesson."

-However, Peter Travers of Rolling Stone magazine observed that, "It's tough to slog through a movie that has no pulse."
+However, Peter Travers of Rolling Stone magazine observed, "It's tough to slog through a movie that has no pulse."

 In his review for the Chicago Sun-Times, Jim Emerson wrote, "If you think George Tenet's Central Intelligence Agency was a disaster, wait until you see Robert De Niro's torpid, ineffectual movie about the history of the agency."

-Peter Bradshaw in The Guardian gave the film two stars out of five, and criticized Damon's performance: "And why is Damon allowed to act in such a callow, boring way?
+Peter Bradshaw in The Guardian gave the film two stars out of five and criticized Damon's performance: "And why is Damon allowed to act in such a callow, boring way?
 As ever, he looks like he is playing Robin to some imaginary Batman at his side, like Jimmy Stewart and his invisible rabbit.
 His nasal, unobtrusive voice makes every line sound the same."